trek-view/basecamp/_posts/2022-02-04-turn-gopro-timewarp-video-into-timelapse-images.md

 * MAX:
   * for 360 videos, in the raw .360 file metadata
-    * note, this tag is not in the processed .mp4 from GoPro Player software -- it is impossible to automatically detect if these files were shot in TimeWarp and what mode was used.
+    * note, this tag is not in the processed .mp4 from GoPro Player software -- it is therefore impossible to automatically detect if these files were shot in TimeWarp and what mode was used.
   * for HERO videos, in the .mp4 file metadata.
 * HERO:
   * for HERO videos, in the .mp4 file metadata.